 At the current rate of consumption, two thirds of the world’s population may face water shortages by 2025.

 So what better way to celebrate the coldest winter in the UK in 30 years than by going on holiday to even-colder Norway?
 No better way, as that’s where we went!
 Two days in beautiful Bergen, followed by four nights in a tiny log cabin on the island of Askøy overlooking a fjord in the North Sea (perfectly located for a cheeky but chilly dip), finished off with a visit to Norway’s first zero waste shop.
-Continue reading “March Round Up”→
+Continue reading “Trees, broccoli and blogs”→

 It’s very easy to become disillusioned when you care a lot about the environment.
 The earth, and our fragile place on it, can feel very precarious at times.
 2017 seems set to be a year that will test our resilience to its very maximum; most notably an incoming US president who doesn’t accept the clear, established science of climate change.
 He is depressingly accompanied by our own UK government who appear to see environmental protections as ‘red tape’ to be swept aside along with investment in renewable technologies, as it goes on a mission to alienate itself from its neighbours on the continent.
 Also in attendance is a shocking resurgence across large swathes of the Western world of a far-right ideology that sees compassion for the planet, and indeed other humans, as a weakness to be mocked and exploited.
 Continue reading “Compassion is still our currency”→